BASF Designing a Sustainable Future

 Innovative new materials are one of the keys to sustainability.
 Their tailor-made profiles of properties make it possible to cut down on the use of resources and energy in buildings.
 That makes them a pivotal factor in the growing circular economy, which is a priority issue for the STEP2 unit in the modular innovation building NEST of the two research institutes Empa and Eawag in Dübendorf (CH).
 BASF is working on the new unit at NEST as a primary partner in industry.

 The two-story module is being built on NEST's uppermost platform.
-It is scheduled for completion in summer 2022.
 The unit will then be used as an innovation workshop where research is carried out into solutions to problems relating to the circular economy, digital and industrial fabrication, building envelopes and energy systems.
 With this unit, BASF is aiming to shape the future of how we live and gain insights into the impact that the built environment has on people.
 Work is under way on innovations relating to air quality, light, interior furnishings, health and many other aspects.

 The STEP2 unit is the first innovation module at NEST to be majority-operated by industrial partners and to have the activities of the companies involved clearly visible.
 BASF is bringing its in-depth expertise to bear in many material fields.
 This includes expert knowledge of structural and functional materials, bio-based and biodegradable products, dispersions, additives, coatings and composites, as well as hybrids and multimaterials.
 This knowledge is incorporated into the development of new material systems, formulations and applications alongside cooperation partners.